n0ugat/game_of_social_graphs_and_thrones/README.md

 # game_of_social_graphs_and_thrones
 Final project about Game of Thrones for the DTU course Social Graphs and Interactions (02805).

-The full code for the project is assembled in final_code.py, from where the entire analysis can also be run.
+The full code for the project is assembled in ```final_code.py```, from where the entire analysis can also be run.

+To run the code, the necessary libraries need to be installed.
+An environment with the needed libraries can be created with ```conda env create -f environment.yaml```.

 ## Central Idea:
 ### Idea